Shubhra-1/AT4PM/Solutions.md

 <img src="./images/S14%20EyeTrackingSystem.png" width="280" title="Tobii Eye tracking System" />

 ## S15.
 Google Chrome apps and extensions
 These are add on features in Google Chrome browser and Firefox that provide extra features to users.
 It is useful for users who don’t have the dexterity required for moving and clicking the mouse.
-A simple hovering over an item can perform the click function\cite{ok2019digital,GoogleChromeApps}.
+A simple hovering over an item can perform the click function.
 There are several extensions.
-We only explain one here, i.e., \textit{Vimium/Caret-browsing}.
+We only explain one here, i.e. Vimium.
 It is useful for users who cannot use the mouse for pointing but can use regular keyboard.

 <img src="./images/S15%20Vimium_Extension.jpg" width="580" title="Vimium" />
 <img src="./images/S15%20Vimium_Help.jpg" width="580" title="Vimium" />

 ## S16.
 Expanded keyboards
 These are keyboards with extra space between keys.
-They are useful for users who is not able to reach closely placed keys of a regular keyboard\cite{turpin2005evaluation}.
+They are useful for users who is not able to reach closely placed keys of a regular keyboard.

 <img src="./images/S16%20Expanded_keyboards.png" width="280" title="Expanded keyboards" />